aravindhk/QESummerSchool/Day-5/exercise-6/README.md

 ## Fe

 Try to obtain the magnetic ground state of Iron with and without GPU acceleration.
+Modify the jobscript file of one of the previous examples in order to efficiently run the GPU version of the code.
 Do you observe any speed-up?

     # Run it!
     cd Fe